MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-storage-account.md

     1. **Subscription** Select a subscription to associate with your VM image.

-    1. **Resource group** Create new or select an existing resource group that you'll associate with the VM image.
+    1. **Resource group** Create new or select an existing resource group that you associate with the VM image.

     1. **Save image as** Enter a name for your VM image.